Mal-ik/Cube-Hunter/README.md

 # Cube-Hunter
-3D game made using three.js
+A 3D FPS I made in highschool using three.js